-The Wood Fire Young-Artist-in-Residence position at Guldagergaard provides a unique opportunity to be part of a professional team that supports the development of technical and professional skills in ceramics.
-The focal point of this position is to give the Young-Artist-in-Residence the chance of gaining experience in atmospheric firings during working hours towards Guldagergaard, whilst also working on one’s own ceramic projects at the studio space provided outside of these hours.
+The Wood-fire Young-Artist-in-Residence position at Guldagergaard provides a unique opportunity to be part of a professional team that supports the development of technical and professional skills in ceramics.
+The focal point of this position is to give the Wood-fire Young-Artist-in-Residence the chance of gaining experience in atmospheric firings during working hours towards Guldagergaard, whilst also working on one’s own ceramic projects at the studio space provided outside of these hours.
 It is a chance to enhance one’s career prospects, to develop and exploit one’s potential in the best possible way.

 It is Guldagergaard’s hope to encourage a strong understanding of ceramics through a variety of special projects that support research at Guldagergaard.
 The Wood Fire Young-Artist-in-Residence position is open for applications from graduating students, recent graduates and emerging young artists.

 This position is suitable for any graduating student, recent graduate, young professional with a basic level of technical knowledge in wood-firing and ceramics in general.

 We are looking for a positive, adaptive person who is organized and has a service-orientated attitude.
 It is important that you can prioritize workloads, work both independently and as part of a team with the ability to take initiative with regards to the day to day up keep of the kiln yard.
 It is essential that you are able to temporarily live in Denmark for the duration of the position.